Hickory / Pecan Wood Floor

 - Clean, wipe or blot spills immediately to help prevent stains.

-- Avoid exposure to water on hardwoods.
+- Avoid exposure to water.

 - Maintain normal humidity of 40-60% throughout all seasons of the year to reduce the natural expansion and contraction process typically found in hardwoods.
 Humidity levels can be maintained with air conditioners, humidifiers, de-humidifiers or with a heating system.